SnowyMouse/chimera/README.md

 #### Widescreen fix
 Fix the scaling of HUD, menu, and text elements for wider aspect ratios.
 This may break some maps, and this will not be fixed as fixing one thing will break another thing due to the nature of these fixes.
+On Halo Trial, this will be on by default.

 **Usage:** `chimera_widescreen_fix [true/false]`